B. Technology in service of democracy and fundamental rights

 Some citizens are willing to voluntarily provide personal data for the public good.
 In doing so, they should be able to determine the purposes for which their data may be used: for health statistics and medical research, for example, but not for the development of medicines that will be subject to expensive patents.
 Municipalities can promote such data commons.

 It is important to remember that not all knowledge can be captured in hard data or figures.
+Our lives and relations are far too complex to be reduced to statistics.
 In order to be able to evaluate loneliness in the city, or the quality of a school, 'softer' information such as experiential knowledge is also required.